rng-guy/NFSMWBartender/README.txt

    pursuits can also affect how many "Chasers" the game may spawn in yours, as the total number of cops loaded by the game includes all non-roadblock cars of every active pursuit at once.

- • Pushing any global cop-spawn limit beyond 8 requires the "NFSMW LimitAdjuster" mod (LA) by Zolika1351 for stability.
-Without LA, the game will start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of vehicles.
+ • You must install the "NFSMW LimitAdjuster" mod (LA) by Zolika1351 for game stability if you set any global cop-spawn limit above 8.
+Without LA, the game will start unloading models and assets because its default cop loader simply cannot handle managing more than 8 vehicles for very long.
-   To fully unlock the global cop-spawn limit without taking spawn control away from Bartender, open LA's "NFSMWLimitAdjuster.ini" configuration file and disable EVERYTHING in its "[Options]" parameter group.
-Even with these changes, however, LA itself might still crash on occasion: usually within the first 30 seconds of the first pursuit per play session, or not at all.
+   To fully unlock the global cop-spawn limit without taking spawning control away from Bartender, open LA's "NFSMWLimitAdjuster.ini" configuration file and disable EVERYTHING in its "[Options]" parameter group.
+Even with these changes, LA itself might still crash sometimes.

- • All vehicles you specify in any of the spawn tables must each have the "CAR" class assigned to them in their "pvehicle" VltEd entries, either directly or through parent entries.
+ • You must assign the "CAR" class to the "pvehicle" VltEd entries of all vehicles you specify in any of the spawn tables, either directly or through their parent VltEd entries.

- • All empty "Roadblocks", "Events", and "Patrols" spawn tables for free-roam Heat levels become copies of their respective "Chasers" tables, which must each contain at least one vehicle.
+ • All free-roam "Roadblocks", "Events", and "Patrols" spawn tables that you leave empty become copies of their respective "Chasers" tables (which must each contain at least one vehicle).

- • All empty spawn tables for race Heat levels become copies of their free-roam counterparts.
+ • All race spawn tables that you leave empty become copies of their free-roam counterparts.

  • Vehicles in "Roadblocks" spawn tables are not equally likely to spawn in every vehicle position of a given roadblock formation.
 This is because the game processes roadblock vehicles in a fixed, formation-dependent order, making it (e.g.) more likely for vehicles with low "count" and high "chance" values to spawn in any position that happens to be processed first.
 This does not apply to vehicles with "count" values of at least 5, as no roadblock contains more than 5 cars.

  • Rarely, cops that are not in "Roadblocks" spawn tables might still show up in roadblocks.
    This is a vanilla bug: it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
    This bug is not restricted to cop spawns: if the stars align, it can even happen with traffic.

- • The "Events" spawn tables do NOT apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.
+ • The "Events" spawn tables don't apply to the scripted patrols that spawn in any of the prologue D-Day events; those spawns are special and a real hassle to deal with, even among event spawns.

- • The "Events" spawn tables do NOT apply to the very first scripted, pre-generated cop that spawns in a given event; instead, this first cop is always of the type listed in the event's "CopSpawnType" VltEd parameter.
-This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this one vehicle.
-This vehicle, however, is still properly accounted for in "count" calculations for any following vehicle spawns.
+ • The "Events" spawn tables don't apply to the very first scripted, pre-generated cop that spawns in a given event.
+Instead, this first cop is always of the type listed in the event's "CopSpawnType" VltEd parameter.
+This is because the game requests this vehicle before it loads any pursuit or Heat-level information, making it impossible for Bartender to know which spawn table to use for this single vehicle.

- • "count" values in "Roadblocks" and "Events" spawn tables are ignored whenever the game requests more vehicles in total than these values would allow: When all their "count" values have been exhausted for a given roadblock / event, every vehicle in the relevant table may spawn without restriction until the next roadblock / event begins.
+ • Bartender temporarily ignores the "count" values in "Roadblocks" and "Events" spawn tables whenever the game requests more roadblock / event vehicles in total than they would allow.

- • Making Heat transitions very fast ("0x80deb840" VltEd parameter(s) set to < 5 seconds) can cause
+ • You should not use fast Heat transitions ("0x80deb840" VltEd parameter(s) set to < 5 seconds),
-   a mix of cops from more than one "Events" spawn table to appear in events that feature scripted, pre-generated cops.
+   else you might see a mix of cops from more than one "Events" spawn table appear in events with scripted, pre-generated cops.
 This happens because, depending on your loading times, the game might update the Heat level as it requests those spawns.
-If you want to have fast transitions, you can avoid this issue by setting the event's "ForceHeatLevel" VltEd parameter to the target Heat level.
+You can avoid this issue by setting the event's "ForceHeatLevel" VltEd parameter to the target Heat level instead.

+ • Bartender uses different spawn tables for each of the two patrol-spawn types in the game:
- • Depending on their type, patrol spawns are taken from different spawn tables: Free patrols that spawn when there is no active pursuit are taken from "Patrols" tables, while searching patrols that spawn in pursuits when you are in "COOLDOWN" mode are taken from "Chasers" tables instead.
-   For both types, the "NumPatrolCars" VltEd parameter controls how many cars may spawn at any given time; free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count (but not the global limit).
-This is all vanilla behaviour.
+   "Patrols" tables replace the free patrols that spawn when there is no active pursuit, and "Chasers" tables replace the searching patrols that spawn in pursuits when you are in "COOLDOWN" mode.
+You can control the number of patrol spawns through the "NumPatrolCars" VltEd parameter, but there are two important quirks: Free patrol spawns ignore the global cop-spawn limit, while searching patrol spawns ignore the remaining engagement count.